 Just like viviparous mammals, female dogs can carry their puppy fetuses in their womb until birth.
-Irrespective of the size or breed, the gestation process of dogs always begins with an internal fertilization of the mature eggs of the bitch.
-During the gestational period and until the birth of the cubs, many doubts and concerns are raised for the dog owners, who are mainly responsible for ensuring the welfare of the future mother and her litter is catered for.
+Irrespective of the size or breed, the gestation process of dogs always begins with the internal fertilization of the mature eggs of the bitch.
+During the gestational period and until the birth of the puppies, many doubts and concerns are raised for the dog owners, who are mainly responsible for ensuring the welfare of the future mother and her litter is catered for.

 Dog Estrous Cycle